JoFlynn22/JoFlynn22/README.md

 I am a recent graduate from the University of Oklahoma with a master's in data science and analytics.

 - I worked at the university as a graduate teaching assistant, helping other graduate students learn R, Ampl, and Python in order to clean and transform data, make models, and draw insightful conclusions from their work
-- Experience working with regression, classification, and forecasting
+- Experience working with regression, classification, and forecasting based models
-- Currently working on learning Power BI and how make dashboards and effective visualizations
+- Currently working on learning Power BI and how to make dashboards with effective visualizations

 <!--